Best colocation providers of 2019

 Host your server in London, Manchester, Amsterdam and more

-Founded in 2005, Netwise Hosting is an experienced provider with its own data centre in central London, and partner centres in Docklands, Manchester, Paris, Milan, Amsterdam and Stockholm.
+Founded in 2005, Netwise Hosting is an experienced provider with its own data center in central London, and partner centres in Docklands, Manchester, Paris, Milan, Amsterdam and Stockholm.

 Colocation plans start at just £49 a month.
 This only gets you a minimal 1U of space, 0.5 amps conditioned power and a single IP address, but your data transfer allowance is reasonable at a monthly 1TB.